The Latest: Mayor Bowser holds press conference after Trump announces plan to make DC safer

-Washington, D.C.
-Mayor Muriel Bowser is holding a press conference following President Donald Trump’s announcement Monday that he’s taking over Washington’s police department and activating 800 members of the National Guard in the hopes of reducing crime, even as city officials stressed crime is already falling in the nation’s capital.
+Washington, D.C., Mayor Muriel Bowser held a press conference Monday following President Donald Trump’s announcement that he’s taking over Washington’s police department and activating 800 members of the National Guard in the hopes of reducing crime and tackling homelessness in the city.

-Trump has promised new steps to tackle homelessness and crime in Washington, prompting the city’s mayor to voice concerns about the potential use of the National Guard to patrol the streets.
+The president exaggerated or misstated many of the facts surrounding public safety in D.C., where the crime rate has fallen in recent years.

 Here's the latest: